-The flow editor lets you use the cloud to perform tasks like sending email, connecting to databases, and other typical actions taken by servers.
+The flow editor lets you use the cloud to perform tasks like sending an email, connecting to databases, and other typical actions taken by servers.

 The following video shows an example of how to set up an email notification flow:

 To set up a new email notification flow:

 - In an empty cell, start typing "create" until Create new flow... is displayed.